 - increased heart rate

 Teenagers, in particular, may experience adverse psychiatric effects from getting high.
 This may be because a teenager’s brain is still developing.
+According to some research, regular or large doses of THC may be a catalyst for schizophrenia in some people with a genetic predisposition or strong family history of the condition.

 CBD is available in a variety of forms.
 These include: